platalytics/arduino-yun-sdk/README.md

         -d device ID/key generated from Platalytics Platform -f frontend host

-Example:
+Example

     $ ./deploy -i 192.168.1.X -u root -p arduino -s 22 -d KEY -f http://host:port/xxx/xxx?api_key=xxx

 This does everything in one go.
 Sets up protocol libraries and installs required dependencies on Arduino board.
-The next thing you need to do is to upload sketch program through Arduino IDE from your computer.
+The next thing you need to do is to upload sketch program to your Arduino board.

 You can find example sketch programs in `examples/` folder.